-Back in the 1980’s, I got my first law job at a big downtown New Orleans law firm.
+It surprised me back in the 1980s, when I got my first law job at a big downtown New Orleans law firm.

 I was still in law school, but they let me clerk during the year (which was good because I needed the money).
 I had no idea why they’d pay me so much money because I had no idea how to solve actual legal problems.

 I could pull cases from books in the library and write legal research memos about bizarre hypothetical situations concocted by my legal writing instructor.
 But that was it.